Indulge your inner art critic

 Window shop from the world’s biggest fashion houses

-There are many reasons why Oud-Zuid is the city’s swankiest neighbourhood and PC Hooftstraat is certainly one of them.
+There are many reasons why Oud-Zuid is the city’s swankiest neighbourhood and the PC Hooftstraat shopping district is certainly one of them.
 PC Hooftstraat is the best place to stare at beautiful things we might never buy: Chanel, Gucci, Hermés, Louis Vuitton, Chopard, Cartier, Mont Blanc and Armani all have a presence there.
 And after not-buying that €2000 bag to carry your imaginary €500 pen, further inspiration can be found at one of the many clothing, wine or chocolate stores on Beethovenstraat.
 Thankfully, Beethovenstraat also has many cafes and restaurants that will not break the bank, so you could always treat yourself to something sweet instead!

 Get pampered at a day spa